 - To gauge future progress in aerobic capacity development.

 - Note that you will need a recording heart rate monitor with a chest strap.
-The Heart Rate monitor on an Apple watch, or any other HR monitor that reads from your wrist, will not work.
-Heart Rate readings from wrists are not (yet) accurate enough for training.
+Wrist based HR monitors, will not provide accurate HR data.

 Ideally you will perform two tests to get a picture of your personal aerobic response to different intensities.
 The first (and for mountaineers the most important) of these tests will pinpoint your Aerobic Threshold (AeT), which you reach at a rather low intensity.
-Aerobic Threshold can be determined by a number of different tests, each one discussed in the next section.
-The AeT sets the top of your Zone 2 (Z2) in a four-zone intensity scale, explained below.
+Aerobic Threshold can be determined by a number of different tests, each one discussed in the above linked article.

-Anaerobic Threshold is the second test, explained later, (Anaerobic Threshold (AnT), is also often called Lactate Threshold).
+Anaerobic Threshold is the second test, also explained in the above linked article (Anaerobic Threshold (AnT), is also often called Lactate Threshold).
 Your AnT sets the top of your Zone 3.
 (Z3)

 Aerobic Threshold Assessment

 Assessment of the aerobic system’s capacity for providing the needed energy can run from expensive laboratory tests to formulaic educated guess.
-This is not meant as a definitive list, but covers the most common options for determining your AeT.
-We’ve presented them from least to most expensive and least to most accurate, and discuss their pluses and minuses.
+The following article gives a detailed discussion of the common options for determining your Aerobic Threshold AeT.
+We’ve presented them from least to most expensive and discuss their pluses and minuses.

 Re-Testing Aerobic Threshold